Wednesday Pre-Conference

 Summary

 Explore the hidden world of emerging psychoactive substances sold in everyday retail settings.
-This interactive workshop equips participants with practical tools to identify local drug trends, conduct community scans, and apply harm-reduction strategies to improve patient care and community response.
+This interactive workshop equips participants with practical tools to identify local drug trends, conduct community scans, and apply supportive strategies to improve patient care and community response.

 1- I do not plan to attend a Friday workshop